-Test and purpose Advantages + Disadvantages Validity - Reliability - Practicality Body composition - BMI Advantages: • Simple and easy to conduct - no specialist Validity - The test is not always valid - it does not take into consideration muscle mass.
-Purpose: To predict percentage of body fat. equipment. • The test is non invasive Disadvantages: Reliability - Ensure calibration of scales is correct each time and accurate reading of height is taken - do not wear shoes.
+Test and purpose Advantages + Disadvantages Validity - Reliability - Practicality Body composition - BMI Purpose: To predict percentage of body fat.
 Equipment needed: Scales, Long ruler, calculator.
-Not always accurate for muscular individuals.
-Test is not always valid.
+Advantages: Simple and easy to conduct - no specialist equipment.
+The test is non invasive Disadvantages: Not always accurate for muscular Validity - The test is not always valid - it does not take into consideration muscle mass.
+Reliability - Ensure calibration of scales is correct each time and accurate reading of height is taken - do not wear shoes. individuals.Test is not always valid.
 Practicality - Practical and non-invasive test to conduct.